The Weardale Museum

 (1) You should plan your visit to last at least 1¼ hours.
 This allows for a guided talk in the Chapel, viewing of the Museum, toilets, and disembarkation etc. We need to know beforehand the size of the group and your estimated time of arrival/ departure .It is also helpful to know your itinerary so that we can link our talk into other parts of your excursion.

-(2) On arrival your group will be met at either the car park to the Weardale Inn or at the Museum door.
+(2) On arrival your group will be met at the Museum door.
 A formal welcome will be given to the group in the Chapel.

 (4) Group A will first visit the Museum.
 A steward will be available to answer questions but it is mainly a self guided visit.